 We feel that an individualized treatment plan is the most effective thing we offer.
 It all starts with the first orthodontic consultation.
 This is when we carefully evaluate a patient’s mouth to uncover their need for orthodontic intervention.

-- We identify problem areas best when we examine an untreated mouth.
+- An orthodontist can identify problem areas best when we examine an untreated mouth.

-- The first visit is when we investigate a patient’s mouth to determine their need for orthodontics.
+- During the patients first visit, we investigate their mouth to determine whether they have a need for orthodontics.

 - There is a functional relationship between the upper and lower jaw.